top of page

 The Diocese works with Thrive Worldwide who provide support with employees and clergy who may need additional support.
 There is access to support from an Occupational Consultant and a Consultant Psychologist.
 If you feel you would benefit from their services, please contact:Liz Geddes E: liz.geddes@chester.anglican.org

-Counselling
+Counselling Resources

-Counselling services are coordinated by Peter Mackriell, Head of Counselling Services and include both individual counselling and peer support.
+Counselling services are coordinated by Peter Mackriell, Head of Counselling Services, and include both individual counselling and peer support.
 Peter will put you in touch with a counsellor suited to your particular needs.
 Alternatively, he can advise on other counselling agencies which may be better placed to provide help.
 A counselling session lasts for about an hour.
 The number and frequency of sessions varies greatly from client to client and can be discussed at the first appointment.

 Who is it for?